 Redemption procedure varies from AMC to AMC.
 Mutual fund investment can be redeemed by following the redemption procedure mentioned by the respective fund house.
 The mutual fund house will credit the corpus (investment + gains) you are supposed to get after fund redemption to your account post deduction of applicable taxes.
 The proceeds will be credited to the respective NRE or NRO bank account of the investor.
 You can receive a cheque for the same.

+Can NRI invest in mutual funds is one of the commonly asked questions by NRIs.
 Before investing in the Indian market, NRIs must consult market experts to make informed decisions.
 At SBNRI, we always strive to simplify NRI investment in India and hence have partnered with AMCs and banks.
 You can get detailed mutual fund advisory from experts at SBNRI.
 You can download SBNRI App from the Google Play Store or App Store to ask any questions related to mutual fund investment, NRI account opening online and tax filing in India.
 To ask any questions related to Mutual Funds, click on the button below.
 Also visit our blog and YouTube channel for more details.